tatsumoto-ren/tatsumoto-ren.github.io/blog/foreword.md

 We divide the process of learning any foreign language into two steps.

 1) Learn to understand the language at a high level.
-2) Use your understanding to learn to speak the language, by mimicking native speakers.
+2) Use your understanding to learn how speak the language by mimicking native speakers.
 This is similar to how kids do it.

 The method explained here is widely known as